FrancesCoronel/hire-me/docs/04-interview/asking.md

 ## Culture

+> Getting a vibe for the work environment.

 * Does diversity play a part in company culture?
 What kind of diversity programs are there at the company?
 How is diversity represented within the team or company?
 * How often do meetings, talks, or other events take place at lunch time?
 If you had to equate the lunch room into a high school cafeteria, what groups eat together?
 * If I had an idea for something I thought would be great to work on, would I be able to present it?